Exploring America’s Love of Sauces, Spreads, and Seasonings

 Packaging – Make sure the condiments are stored and transported in quality packaging to ensure secure transport.

-Prior Notice – Submit an accurate and complete prior notice to the US FDA.
+Prior Notice with FDA – Submit an accurate and complete prior notice to the US FDA.
 To automatically submit prior notice, use PriorNotify to save time and reduce hassles.

 American cuisine would not be the same without the flavor and excitement that condiments bring to its meals.
 Although Americans love domestically-produced condiments, international condiments are becoming more and more popular since they have distinctive flavors and ingredients.